arlandgit/arlandk/_pages/about.md

 My research interests primarily focus on estimation theory and communication theory, with an emphasis on applying these theories to solve <strong>positioning and tracking problems in wireless networks</strong>, both at theoretical and applied level.
 </p>

-## Profesional Activities & Memberships
+## Leadership, Profesional Activities & Memberships
+* May 2020 - May 2024, Head of Electronic Engineering (Computer) Program, Faculty of Engineering, Universiti Malaysia Sabah.
-* Treasurer, IEEE Malaysia Sabah Subsection, 2023-2024.
+* 2023 - 2004, Treasurer, IEEE Malaysia Sabah Subsection.
-* Finance Chair, 4th IEEE International Conference on Artificial Intelligence in Engineering and Technology, 13-15 Sept.
+* 2022, Finance Chair, 4th IEEE International Conference on Artificial Intelligence in Engineering and Technology, 13-15 Sept.
 2022.
-* Community Chair, IEEE Malaysia Sabah Subsection, 2021-2022.
+* 2021 - 2022, Community Chair, IEEE Malaysia Sabah Subsection.
-* Finance Chair, 3rd IEEE International Conference on Artificial Intelligence in Engineering and Technology, 13-15 Sept.
+* 2021, Finance Chair, 3rd IEEE International Conference on Artificial Intelligence in Engineering and Technology, 13-15 Sept.
 2021.

-## Teaching Activities

-* KS10803 Differential Equations & Linear Algebra
-* KS22103 Probability and Random Processes
+* 2020 - present, Member, Institute of Electrical and Electronics Engineers (IEEE).
+* 2010 - present, Gradute Member, Board of Engineering (BEM) Malaysia.